 The left side of the camera holds a plethora of different ports (the remote control port, USB-C, HDMI and the microphone and headphone jacks), while the right side is reserved for the UHS-II compatible SD card slot.
 The bottom of the camera is where the tripod socket and the battery compartment lie.
 Looking at the top of the camera reveals the On/Off dial, the standard hotshoe mount, the top LCD (just like on DSLRs, it is also used to showcase any important shooting information while consuming much less power than the EVF or the screen on the back of the camera, with the added bonus of always showing you’re currently active mode even while the camera is powered off), the Mode button and the Quick control dial (with the standard main mode dial now gone, you will be switching between your shooting modes with the press of the Mode button and by rotating the said dial), the LCD panel info switching/Illumination and the M-Fn buttons, the Movie shooting button, the main dial and lastly, the shutter button.
 In the end, let us see what the back of the EOS R holds.
 The top is occupied by the Menu button, the dioptric adjustment knob, the EVF and the viewfinder sensor, the Multi-function bar and the AE lock/FE lock and the AF point/Index/Magnify/Reduce buttons, while the rest of the EOS R includes the fully articulating touch screen, the Info button, a four-way navigation controller with the Set/Quick Control/Setting button in its center and also the Playback and the Erase buttons.

-We can all conclude that the control scheme in the EOS R is a little less traditional than ones found on other Canon cameras but is still one of the best ones we’ve seen form any recent modern camera.
+We can all conclude that the control scheme in the EOS R is a little less traditional than ones found on other Canon cameras but is still one of the best ones we’ve seen from any recent modern camera.
 It features everything you would want to find on a high-end mirrorless camera and also adds a very familiar Canon-made user interface that is very easy to understand and works great both with the physical buttons and the touchscreen.
 The company have really perfected their formula when it comes to giving their users a great experience when it comes to operating their cameras and making it irrelevant if those users are just beginning to get the grasp of photography or they’re more seasoned shooters.
 So, we can say that it is one of the best camera Canon has released in the market.

 Now, one of the major differences between the EOS R and a traditional Canon DSLR is the amount of customization possibilities that can be found on every corner of its menu system.
 We’re still not talking about the most advanced camera in this regard when compared to its competitors, but it still a big step in the right for Canon as a company and will certainly bring a smile to the face of their current audience (because in all truth, the EOS R is a product created primarily with Canon fans in mind and they will certainly appreciate a large number of new features and functions that this device brings to the table).
 Now, in regard to customization, the first thing you’d want to do is to set up all the available physical controls to give you access to your most important options or to make them behave the certain way that would benefit your workflow.
 There are three menu items available that you’ll be digging into to satisfy your customization needs: Customize buttons, Customize dials and Customize M-Fn bar.
 The controls that are available to be reprogrammed under the Customize buttons tab are split between the stills and the movie mode (meaning you’ll be able set them up differently for each of those modes) and these consist out of 13 different buttons.
 The list of items to choose from is decently big and consists of things like AF stop, Set AF point to center, Eye Detection AF, Metering start, Exposure compensation, Set ISO Speed and on (the only limitation present here is that not all of the buttons can be used to access every function available, something that we hope Canon will improve on with the next generation of their full frame mirrorless cameras).